-You can state this in active form.
+If your language does not use this passive form, you can state this in active form.
 Alternate translation: "since God has declared us to be without sin" (See: Active or Passive)

-we might become heirs according to the certain hope of everlasting life (ULT)
+we might become heirs according to the certain hope of everlasting life (ULT) we can share in everything that the Lord Jesus has to give us, especially everlasting life with him (UST)

-so that having been justified by the grace of that one, we might become heirs according to the certain hope of everlasting life.
+7 so that having been justified by the grace of that one, we might become heirs according to the certain hope of everlasting life.